MattiaTinfena/AdvancedRobotProgramming-Assignment/README.md

 The primitives of the blackboard are the following:
 - File Manipulation: Functions like fopen(), fwrite(), and fclose() are used to open a log file, write messages, and close it.
-- flock() used in the function writeSecure() manages file locking:
-    - LOCK_EX for exclusive write access.
-    - LOCK_SH for shared read access.
-    - LOCK_UN to unlock the file.
+- select(): Monitors multiple file descriptors for readiness.
 - Process Management and Signal Handling:
     - writePid(), which retrieves the process ID using getpid().
-    - sigaction() handles signals from the watchdog (SIGUSR1), manages termination cleanup (SIGTERM), and detects window resizing (SIGWINCH).
+    - Process Management & Signal Handling: sigaction() handles signals from the watchdog (WD), manages termination cleanup, and detects window resizing.
-    - kill() allows you to safely shut down all processes.
-    - sigset_t mask ensures safe signal handling with pselect() and sigfillset(&mask) blocks all signals during pselect().
 - Interprocess Communication (IPC) via Pipes:
-    - write() and read() facilitate data exchange between processes in writeMsg(), writeInputMsg(), readMsg() and readInputMsg().
+    - write() and read() facilitate data exchange between processes.
 - UI Handling with Ncurses:
     - initscr(), start_color(), curs_set(0), noecho(), cbreak() configure input and display settings.
     - getmaxyx() retrieves terminal size for dynamic UI.
     - newwin(), box(), wrefresh(), mvwprintw(), and werase() manage windows and content rendering.

-    readMsg() and writeMsg() facilitate IPC via pipes by reading and writing a Message structure, logging errors, and terminating on failure. readInputMsg() and writeInputMsg() do the same but with an inputMessage structure.

 ### Watchdog
 The watchdog continuously monitors system activity, detecting inactivity and triggering alerts when no computations occur.
 If necessary, it can halt the system to maintain proper functionality.
 It periodically sends a SIGUSR1 signal to all monitored processes to verify their responsiveness.
 If a process fails to respond, the watchdog logs the issue and terminates the unresponsive process.

+#### Passparam file
+The passparam file is used from the various process to write their process id so that the watchdog is able to read them and send them a signal to check if they are still running.

 The watchdog utilizes the following primitives:
 - File Manipulation: Functions like fopen(), fwrite(), and fclose() are used to open a log file, write messages, and close it.
 - Process Management and Signal Handling:
-    - sigaction() manages the watchdog functionability using SIGUSR1,
-    - kill() allows to safely shut down all processes.
+    - Kill(): used to send a signal to the WD to tell that it's alive
     - getpid(): used to get the process ID of the watchdog and write it on the passParam file.
     - Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
 - Interprocess Communication (IPC) via Pipes:
-    - write() and read() facilitate data exchange between processes in writeSecure() and readSecure().
+    - write() and read() facilitate data exchange between processes.

-In particular, writeSecure() and readSecure() are custom functions designed for safe file operations. writeSecure() allows for writing or modifying a specific line in a file while ensuring that no two processes modify it simultaneously.
+In addition to those, writeSecure() and readSecure() are custom functions designed for safe file operations. writeSecure() allows for writing or modifying a specific line in a file while ensuring that no two processes modify it simultaneously.
 Meanwhile, readSecure() reads a specific line while maintaining safe concurrent access.

-#### Passparam file
-The passparam file is used from the various process to write their process id so that the watchdog is able to read them and send them a signal to check if they are still running.

 ### Input
 The input handles user input and displays relevant information using the ncurses library, including: